What's New!

 repelled by Aetius and most probably while retreating towards its base in Hungary he raided

-northern Italy.
-According to the Christian tradition he
+northern Italy and razed Aquileia to the ground.
+According to the Christian tradition at the River Po he

-met at the Po River an embassy led by Pope Leo I.
+met an embassy led by Pope Leo I.

 and the miraculous vision in the sky of